tharindur-dev/bricksy-experimental/README.md

 Bricksy is a lightweight, zero boilerplate reactive state management library for TypeScript applications, built on top of RxJs.

 ## When to use Bricksy
-- Your app needs state management, you don't need to go for a full blown state management library like NgRx or Redux.
+- Your app needs state management, but you don't need to go for a full blown state management library like NgRx or Redux.
 - You need a lightweight state management libary.

 ## Features